rkemenczy/fractal_music/README.md

 Responsive Music Visualization using 2D Fractal Structures

-August 4th 2013

-!!!!!
-ALPHA CODE !!!!!
-PLEASE READ !!!!!
-USAGE BELOW !!!!!

-This code isn't meant for general release, but it works!
-I intend to significantly improve, streamline and extend it in the coming weeks.
-Replace "track.mix" below to enable live music input!
-Allow the visualization to run for a few minutes to adapt the amplitude range to your selected track/type of music.

-If you manage to upload a high-quality screencast and send me the link before I manage to do so, I'd be very happy.

-Feel free to contact me for any feedback and inquiries.
+This is a work in progress - feel free to contact me for any feedback and inquiries.

 Enjoy!